Rufus For Real

 this is a picture of 3 steak tacos in small flour tortillas with a creamy sauce, pickled onions, avocado and fresh cilantro leaves on a parchment paper background

-• Make it dairy-free – Swap the sour cream sauce for your favorite DF yogurt or mayo blend.
+• Dairy-Free Option: To keep it dairy-free, swap the sour cream in the sauce for a plain dairy-free yogurt or a lime-spiked mayo blend.

 this is a picture of a steak taco in small flour tortillas with a creamy sauce, pickled onions, avocado and fresh cilantro leaves on a parchment paper background